BurstCore/Burst-Core-Wallet/USERS-GUIDE.md

   - review pull requests
   - help users on issues
   - join the forums and find places where you can help
-  - get your friends to join Nxt
+  - get your friends to join Ardor
   - generate blocks via the forging capability
   - ask us, the dev team